These delicately spiced paneer stuffed capsicums, bharwan simla mirch, are perfect for a main course, as part of a feast, or as a starter.

-Paneer, tomato and capsicum cooked together is extremely common throughout the northern half of India.
+Paneer, tomato and capsicum cooked together are extremely common throughout the northern half of India.
 There are several recipes in this book that are variations on this theme.
 This dish has much more of a wow factor if serving to friends.
 The presentation is wonderful if you use a mix of different coloured capsicums for their colour but make sure they are all the same size.

-This is another dish that tastes best straight from the stove, and does not lend itself to too much pre-preparation.
+This is another dish that tastes best straight from the stove and does not lend itself to too much pre-preparation.
 Nor does it freeze particularly well.
 Leftovers are best refrigerated, then eaten cold the next day, which is a delight in itself.

 As presented this is a reasonably simple, delightful dish, with great presentation qualities.
 It is also healthy, and tastes great.

 - 1 tbsp vegetable oil

 - 2 tsp coriander seeds

 - 3 tbsp vegetable oil

 - 20 g ginger - finely chopped